Vladulay/quantum-computer-simulation/README.md

 - Deutsch-Josza algorithm

 ## How to use
 The functions of interest are located inside _gate_operations.py_.
 To see examples of how to use this library consult the jupyter notebook _tutorial.ipynb_.
-The jupyter notebook _noisy deutsch josza.ipynb_ includes a script to test the influence of different noise types on the Deutsch-Josza algorithm..
+The jupyter notebook _noisy deutsch josza.ipynb_ includes a script to test the influence of different noise types on the Deutsch-Josza algorithm.

 ### Single Qubit State Visualizer
 To visualize single qubit states between any transformations one ca use the function _plot_bloch_state_.